-Non-Executive Directors are responsible for the overall promotion and safeguarding of Eurobank's interests.
-The main duties of the Non-Executive Directors performed either within the Board or through Board committees, are to:
+Non-Executive Directors are responsible for the overall promotion and safeguarding of the Bank's interests.
+The main duties of the Non-Executive Directors performed either within the Board or through Board Committees, are to:

-- · constructively challenge and contribute to the development of strategy - monitor the reporting of performance - scrutinise the performance of management in meeting agreed goals and objectives - ensure that financial information is accurate and that financial controls and systems of risk management are robust and defensible - determine the appropriate level of remuneration of Executive Directors - have a prime role in appointing and, where necessary, removing Executive Directors and in succession planning - support executives in their leadership of the business while monitoring their conduct - approve, maintain and oversee the implementation of the remuneration policy both at Bank and Group level (see also par.
+- constructively challenge and contribute to the development of strategy - monitor the reporting of performance - scrutinise the performance of management in meeting agreed goals and objectives - ensure that financial information is accurate and that financial controls and systems of risk management are robust and defensible - determine the appropriate level of remuneration of Executive Directors - have a prime role in appointing and, where necessary, removing Executive Directors and in succession planning - support executives in their leadership of the business while monitoring their conduct - approve and revise the principles of the remuneration policy both at Bank and Group level and oversee its implementation (see also par.
 E.2.1).

-B.4.1 Where they considered it necessary, the Independent Non-Executive Directors should submit, to the ordinary or extraordinary Shareholders' General Meetings of Eurobank, their own reports on a specific subject, either individually or together.
+Where they considered it necessary, the Independent Non-Executive Directors should submit, to the ordinary or extraordinary Shareholders' General Meetings of Eurobank, their own reports on a specific subject, either individually or together.